Sometimes a person with dementia can lose their inhibitions and may behave in ways that others find embarrassing.

 - It may help to explain to other people why the person is behaving in that way.
 They may be more understanding if they know why something happens and they may have some suggestions to help find solutions.

-Changes in behaviour are common in dementia.
-However, by looking at the meaning behind the behaviour and considering what may be causing it, it is possible to find ways to support a person with dementia to live well.
-It is also important for carers to look after their own wellbeing and seek support for their needs.
+Changes in behaviour are common in people with dementia.
+However, by looking at the meaning behind the behaviour and considering what may be causing it, you may find ways of providing support for them that can help you both to manage difficult situations.